drussel4/Privacy-Digest/README.md

 <h3 align="left">Privacy Digest</h3>

   <p align="left">
     <b><i>Privacy Digest</i></b> is a tool to preview the privacy policy of a site before you visit.
 It includes rating system for evaluating the safeguards and risks of privacy policies and explanations of how the team came to that score.
-The strategy is to provide _clear and expedient_ evaluation of privacy policies in order to return agency to individuals.
+The strategy is to provide <i>clear and expedient</i> evaluation of privacy policies in order to return agency to individuals.
     <br />
     <br />
   </p>